Hey! What tastes better than cheese?

 The FDA requires No Labeling That Informs The Consumer Of The Presence of GMO Rennet

 Now this is something that really ticks me off- The FDA has NOT required this laboratory made enzyme FPC to be labeled as a genetically modified ingredient.
-As a result, the majority of the American public are totally misinformed- they do not even know they are consuming this unproven GMO Ingredient!
+As a result, the majority of the American public remains totally misinformed and does not even realize they are consuming this unproven GMO ingredient!

 While cheesemakers rake in the profits and enjoy the economic benefits, consumers are completely unaware of the health consequences of eating a laboratory produced GMO.